geri666/geri666.github.io/README.md

-# my amazing website (it's not that amazing)
+# LINKS NOT WORKING IDK WHY ?????
-smol website with some stuff, nothing impressive it's just html and css lol bye
+html and css website idk